Mr-Clem/MMSE_Arduino/README.md

 Project in collaboration with Luka Moraiz, Florian Gardes and Alex Portes Narrieu.

 How to use:
-* Your arduino must be plugged to your client PC
+* Your arduino must be plugged to your client PC.
 * Run serv.py using python 3 as below:
   ```bash
   $python3 serv.py